CDSeattleMEAN032017/King/readme.txt

-…or create a new repository on the command line
+﻿…or create a new repository on the command line

 echo "# King" >> README.md
 git init